smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 The authors with the most unique books read were:

-- Terry Pratchett, with 42 unique books read
+- Terry Pratchett, with 40 unique books read
-- Brandon Sanderson, with 41 unique books read
+- Brandon Sanderson, with 37 unique books read
 - TIE: Seanan McGuire and Stephen King, each with 32 unique books read
 - TIE: Mercedes Lackey and Lois McMaster Bujold, each with 26 unique books read
 - Adrian Tchaikovsky, with 25 unique books read
-- Neil Gaiman, with 24 unique books read
+- Ursula K. Le Guin, with 24 unique books read
-- TIE: T. Kingfisher and Jim Butcher and Ursula K. Le Guin, each with 23 unique books read
+- TIE: Jim Butcher and Neil Gaiman, each with 23 unique books read
-- Ilona Andrews, with 22 unique books read
+- TIE: T. Kingfisher and Ilona Andrews, each with 22 unique books read
-- TIE: Garth Nix and Tamora Pierce and Holly Black, each with 20 unique books read
+- TIE: Garth Nix and Tamora Pierce, each with 20 unique books read
-- Martha Wells, with 19 unique books read
+- Will Wight, with 19 unique books read

 <INSERT_PLOT_HERE>

-There were an average of 5.865154536390827 reads per author.
+There were an average of 6.015764047800661 reads per author.

 ## Stats for Individual Squares